Revere, Massachusetts: Neighborhoods and sites of interest

+Beachmont in 2025, viewed from Revere Beach.

 Revere is home to several distinct neighborhoods and districts:

 Beachmont

 Beachmont is Revere's most easterly neighborhood, situated between Revere Beach Boulevard and East Boston's Orient Heights.
 It is home to a diverse ethnic population and a mixture of single and multi-family homes, apartments, and local businesses.

 Broadway

 Broadway is Revere's central civic, commercial, and travel artery.
 It is home to a variety of small businesses, residences, and public buildings like Revere City Hall.
 It is accessible from all sides of the city and is a popular route for those traveling to neighboring municipalities like Saugus, Lynn, and Chelsea.

 Oak Island

 Oak Island is located near the Point of Pines and the end of Revere Beach.
 It is primarily home to single and multi-family homes and neighbors Revere's marsh and wetlands.

 Point of Pines

 Point of Pines is located at the end of Revere Beach and is primarily home to single and multi-family homes.
 Residents of the Point of Pines neighborhood have access to their own private portion of Revere Beach.